Xh3ni/wise-dice/README.md

 ## Testing

 ### Manual Testing
-- I tested playing this game in different browsers: Chrome, Firefox, Edgeand Safari.
+- I tested playing this game in different browsers: Chrome, Firefox, Edge and Safari.
 - I confirmed that the game results are alwasy correct
 - I confirmed that the header, instructions, results and footer text are all readable and easy to understand.
 - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.